Throughout history, many great tools have been born out of mankind’s need to survive. Few have had the impact and adaptability of the machete.

 Machete or Axe?

-Two tools with similar uses but different applications.
+These two tools with similar uses but different applications.

 One design is best suited for chopping whereas the other is best for hacking.
 Machetes are longer and thinner and axes are short with thicker blades.